dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2599: Coercion in education may reduce motivation.
+### T2599: This lack of opportunity can decrease motivation and academic performance.

 |Support|
 |---|